 What is the gender ratio like in the Intelligence Corps?
 Can women do every job?

 Absolutely, women can do any job in the Intelligence Corps.
 We’re proud to have one of the highest ratios of women to men within the Army.
-Historically all of our roles have been open to women – pioneered by those Intelligence Corps cap-badged women who joined the SOE and the thousands who worked at Bletchley Park.
+Historically all of our roles have been open to women – including the thousands who worked at Bletchley Park.
 As an intelligence organisation, cognitive diversity is critical to our work.
 That means recruiting and supporting as broad a variety of people as possible, regardless of gender, race, or religion.

 If I fail Selection, do I still have to join the Army?